 Only minutes from Sydney Airport, in the heavily developed residential and industrial region of inner southwest Sydney, lies the Wolli Creek Valley, the only remaining natural bushland area of any significant size in this region.

-Just south of Marrickville and the Cooks River, the Wolli Valley is bounded by Earlwood, Turrella, Bardwell Park and Bexley North and can easily be accessed by train on the East Hills/Airport line.
+Just south of Marrickville and the Cooks River, the Wolli Valley is bounded by Earlwood, Turrella, Bardwell Park and Bexley North and can easily be accessed by train on the T2 Airport line, as well as buses.

 History of the Wolli Valley

-The Valley’s traditional owners were the Eora people.
-The tidal river provided plenty of saltwater foods and old middens can still be seen on the northeast banks of Wolli Creek, near the junction with the Cooks River.
+The tidal river provided plenty of saltwater foods and old middens can still be seen on the banks of Wolli Creek, near its junction with the Cooks River.
 The upper creek supplied fresh water and the sandstone outcrops offered many rock shelters.

-In colonial times, the valley became known as the home of the ‘Cabbage Tree Hat Mob’, settlers who wore hats woven from the leaves of cabbage tree palms that grew on the shady slopes (an early industry responsible for the decline of this native palm in the Valley)
+In colonial times, the Valley became known as the home of the ‘Cabbage Tree Hat Mob’; settlers who wore hats woven from the leaves of cabbage tree palms that grew on the shady slopes (an early industry responsible for the decline of this native palm in the Valley)

-From the mid 1800s to early 1900s, Wolli Creek filled with orchards, market gardens and dairies, as well as poultry and pig farms.
-Wolli Valley was saved from most building development in the colony’s early days by its rugged terrain and by being off the main road and rail lines as Sydney expanded.
-The East Hills rail line didn’t come through the valley till 1931.
+With European occupation came activities such as timber getting, small farms (orchards and dairies, poultry and pig farms) and market gardens.
+The Wolli Valley was saved from most building development in earlier times by its rugged terrain, flooding, and by being away from the main road and rail lines as Sydney expanded.
+The East Hills rail line didn’t come through the Valley until 1932.

 Resident action in 1967 stopped a plan by Brambles and Canterbury Council to level Nannygoat Hill at Earlwood (overlooking Finlays Ave and Turrella Reserve) and use its sandstone rubble as fill for a new runway at the Airport.
 See ABC TV footage of a protest about this plan https://www.youtube.com/watch?v=_oA3KXg519I

 In 1998, the State Government committed to establishing a 60 ha Wolli Creek Regional Park, later revised down to 50 ha.
-But despite public meetings organised by the Wolli Creek Preservation Society and much campaigning by WCPS, the transfer of all the necessary land to the National Parks and Wildlife Service (NPWS) (land held by other Gov. agencies and private land holders) is still, as of the end of 2016, not complete.
+But despite public meetings organised by the Wolli Creek Preservation Society, and much campaigning by WCPS, the transfer of all the necessary land to the National Parks and Wildlife Service (NPWS) (land held by other Gov. agencies and private land holders) is still, as of the end of 2016, not complete.